memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 ## Data Set

 The following examples are executed with this data set.
-You can create this data set locally by executing the queries at the end of the page: [Data Set Queries](#Data-set-queries).
+You can create this data set locally by executing the queries at the end of the page: [Data Set](#data-set-queries).

 <img src="https://raw.githubusercontent.com/g-despot/images/master/data_set.png" height=400 />